bmagalhaes/ECO395M-HW/hw1.md

 In supervised learning, we used a training dataset, containing 80% of the outcomes(datapoints) randomly assigned, to train the machine.
-We then use testing dataset that has the other 20% of the data to predict outcomes.Given the fact that the dataset was randomly splitted and that the sample size is limitted, it is important to note that one might come up with different results every time.
+We then used testing dataset that had the other 20% of the data to predict outcomes.
+Given the fact that the dataset was randomly splitted and that the sample size is limitted, it is important to note that one might come up with different results every time.